mapzen/opzworks/README.md

 Generate and update SSH configuration files.

-Host names are based off the stack naming convention, `project_name::env::region`
+Host names are based off the stack naming convention, `project_name::env::region`.
+The default is to use public instance IPs (or elastic ip if one is assigned).
+Passing the `--private` option will instead use instance private IPs.

 For example, if we have a host 'api1' in the stack apiaxle::prod::us-east, the resultant hostname will be `api1-apiaxle-prod-us-east`